UniMath/UniMath/INSTALL.md

 add `TIMECMD=time` to the `make` command line, where `time` is a time command that works on your system.

-On both Linux and Mac OS X systems, `time` is a built in bash shell command that differs from GNU time, available on Linux systems as `\time`.
+On both Linux and Mac OS X systems, `time` is a built-in bash shell command that differs from GNU time, available on Linux systems as `\time`.
 Under Mac OS X, you can install GNU time as `gtime` by running `brew install gnu-time`.